COVID-19 surge pushes U.S. hospitals to brink as 2nd vaccine nears approval

 “Hospitals and healthcare workers continue to be stretched to the limit, as we continue to surge beyond even what we anticipated.
 And we’re not even through the holidays yet,” said Adam Blackstone, a spokesman for the Hospital Association of Southern California.

-In San Bernardino County, where all available ICU space has been taken, newly admitted patients at Arrowhead Regional Medical Center were lined up in beds in corridors waiting for care, spokeswoman Justine Rodriguez told Reuters.
+In San Bernardino County, where available ICU space was down to zero, newly admitted patients at Arrowhead Regional Medical Center were lined up in beds in corridors waiting for care, spokeswoman Justine Rodriguez told Reuters.

 With the strain taking a growing toll on medical staff, the race to expand vaccinations is seen as critical to preventing a collapse of healthcare systems.